hieupham-projects/d2th-big-data-etl-gg-maps/README.md

 - **MongoDB**: NoSQL database for testing queries and learning.
 - **PowerBI**: Visualizes insights from the data.
 - **Python**: Language used for scripting.

 ---

-## Libraries
-- `BeautifulSoup`
-- `pandas`
-- `numpy`
-- `requests`

----

-## Workflow

-### 1. Extraction
-- Crawl film data from [Ohitv.info](https://ohitv.info) using `requests` and `BeautifulSoup`.
-- Save the raw data to Minio under the bucket `ohitv-raw`.

-### 2. Transformation
-- Use Python to clean and transform the data.
-- Store the transformed data in Minio under the bucket `ohitv-processed`.

-### 3. Load
-- Load transformed data into Postgres for visualization and analysis with PowerBI.
-- Load data into MongoDB to test and learn NoSQL querying.

-### 4. Visualization
-- Use PowerBI to visualize and report insights from the data stored in Postgres.

-### 5. Orchestration
-- Use Apache Airflow to manage and orchestrate the ETL pipeline, which runs daily.

----